Tygra/ChatManager/README.md

 /managefilter (or /mf) help/add/del/list

-## Additional function:
+## Chat tags:

 You can easily use colors in chat by applying the following parameters:

 @color: MESSAGE \

-- Example:
-`I am writing @red:a red message to display\ in chat.` < This will make the part from : to \ red.
 Applicable tags are:

 Red, Blue, Green, Yellow, Cyan, Pink, Purple.
+Example:

+`I am writing @red:a red message to display\ in chat.` < This will make the part from : to \ red.